2011 Super Outbreak: Reform–Oakman–Cordova–Blountsville, Alabama

-Smithville, Mississippi/Shottsville, Alabama
+Smithville, Mississippi/Hodges, Alabama

-This extraordinarily violent and fast moving EF5 wedge tornado, with estimated winds of up to 205 mph, struck the town of Smithville, Mississippi, at 3:47 p.m.
+This extremely violent and fast moving EF5 wedge tornado, with estimated winds of up to 205 mph, struck the town of Smithville, Mississippi, at 3:47 p.m.
 CDT (20:47 UTC) on April 27, resulting in catastrophic damage and numerous fatalities.
 The tornado began 3 mi west-southwest of Smithville along the Tennessee–Tombigbee Waterway near the Glover Wilkins Lock at 3:42 p.m.
 CDT (20:42 UTC), snapping numerous trees near the Smithville Recreation Area.
 The tornado then rapidly intensified as it approached town, reaching EF5 intensity.
 As the storm crossed Davis Road South, the ground was deeply scoured in a nearby field.
-The tornado swept away numerous homes and structures as it moved northeast, following Highway 25.
+The tornado swept away numerous homes and structures as it moved northeast, following MS 25.
 A semi-truck was thrown a considerable distance and destroyed in this area, and at one residence that was swept away, part of the concrete foundation slab was pulled up and dislodged slightly.
 Multiple well-anchored brick homes were completely swept away, and a large brick funeral home was reduced to a bare slab as the tornado exited at the northeast side of town, with the debris scattered and wind-rowed into an adjacent wooded area.
 Nearby granite tombstones were blown over in the opposite direction of the tornado's passage.
 Overall, the tornado destroyed 117 structures in Smithville and damaged 50 others, killing 16 people.
 The tornado weakened as it continued through rural areas northeast of town and moved into Itawamba County, where it downed numerous trees and power lines and caused roof damage to a house before exiting the county.

 Radar image showing the supercell and hook echo of the storm that produced the Smithville tornado.

 The tornado continued across the Alabama state line into Marion County, where it caused EF1-strength damage near Bexar.
 Continuing northeast, the tornado re-intensified as it struck the rural community of Shottsville at high-end EF3 intensity, where homes and mobile homes were destroyed and seven people were killed, and it produced additional high-end EF3 damage as it continued north of Hamilton.
 More structures were impacted as the tornado approached and crossed into Franklin County.
 The tornado then dissipated near the town of Hodges at 4:23 p.m.
 CDT (21:23 UTC).
 The damage path was 37.3 mi long and 3/4 mi wide at its widest point, and it killed a total of 23 people along its path.
 137 other people were injured.